jyates/jyates.github.com/_drafts/OUTLINE.md

 that fails the message entirely (forcing the stream to retry).
 This is pretty close to as generic as you can make a Parser interface; data comes in, messages go out.
 It is also something that users a can easily understand and is surprisingly extensible, as we will see later.

+By making the interface available to others you can start to bring some sanity to what the stream processing team manages and what the firmware developers (that generate the events) have to worry about.
+Now, as the firmware wants to evolve the data formats or add new streams, they have more power to control their own destiny and now wait on the ingest team to write and roll out new code.
+Of course, their starts to be a dance around if the code should continue to support older versions or if it is just easier to spin up a new topic and new parser for the changed data format.

+Remember, we have that long tail of devices so we still likely need to keep the old format around for quite a while; devices can easily be online sending data but not get firmware updates, for many reasons.
+So now you have the operational complexity of having to manage new streams.
+You also have the headaches of orchestrating a cut-over in the streams.
+Here it can get a bit hairy because the backend infrastructure teams would generally prefer a nice staggered rollout, maybe 10% at a time, that allows them to scale up hardware resources as needed (or just Kubernetes pods, but same idea) while scaling down the old pipelines and watching for anomalies.
+However, your firmware releases are likely to include other changes - functionality upgrades, etc - that can have "interesting" effects and be controlled by existing rollout schedules.
+Here is important that the stream processing teams be intimately tied into this process (particularly for large changes), as it can affect not only the stream being scaled, but also the existing pipelines and thus, really, all the data the company is getting from devices.

 ## Large Messages